OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-11-SecureDrop.md

 3.  and it isolates critical components from any networks.

 These features make SecureDrop a powerful tool, but they also impose strict requirements on how the system is implemented and used.
-Specifically, you'll need to establish a culture of security, set SecureDrop up securely, and ensure your sources know how to use it safely.
+If basic digital security practices are not already being followed in your newsroom, the safety of leaked documents can't be guaranteed to any reasonable level.
+You'll need to make sure they, creating a culture of security that emphasizes best practices and includes everybody working with leaked documents.
+You'll need to set SecureDrop up securely, to reduce the risk of an implementation flaw compromising your sources.
+Finally, you'll need to provide information to your sources to help them use it safely..

 ### A culture of security